project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/link_dial_code_to_a_book.md

 ## Taskflow

  **[Content linking to QR code](http://www.sunbird.org/apis/dialapi/#operation/ContentLinkPost)**:
 As a book creator or author, you can create content and attached the QR code to the content.
-This can be done via AP and Sunbird User interface as well.
+This can be done via API and Sunbird User interface as well.
 This document describes how to link DIAL code to a book using APIs.

 ### Steps to follow to link a DIAL code to a book